KishorReddy9966/exchange-rate/README.md

 ## Run the project in Docker

-Run `docker build -it tet-exchange-rate .` to build the docker image Run `docker run -d -p 3000:80 tet-exchange-rate`
+Run `docker build -it tet-exchange-rate .` to build the docker image

+Run `docker run -d -p 3000:80 tet-exchange-rate`

 Run `docker ps` to check the running container

 Access the Application using localhost:3000 or ip_address:3000

+## Page 1

+Displays the Currency exchange rate of all the available currencies for the selected base currency and historical date as well.

+## Page 2

+On clicking the Symbol on the table, Course of the exchange rate would be shown for the selected base currency and the time period

 ## Further help